 Write data in the asset from the Visual Flow Creator and the available corresponding nodes.

 Create a periodically updated data source in Visual Explorer Connector.

-The data sources created by Visual Explorer Connector enable Row-level Security, it protects against the ability to share dashboard among multiple users.
+The data sources created by Visual Explorer Connector enable Row-level Security.
+It protects against the ability to share dashboard among multiple users.
 Records in a data source belong to assets.
-Assets displayed on the dashboard are dependent on the logged-in MindSphere User.
-This enables the users to access different data from the same dashboard at the same time.
-An OEM can create a visualization for a Fleet and transfer it to subtenants, the subtenants can access assets that are enabled for them.
+Assets displayed on the dashboard are dependent on the logged-in MindSphere user.
+This enables you to access different data from the same dashboard at the same time.
+An OEM can create a visualization for a fleet and transfer it to subtenants.
+The subtenants can access assets that are enabled for them.